YOU DON’T LAST OVER 200 YEARS

-The Powers family set the tone early: make the right call with your people, your barley farmers, and your customers.
-Establish your principles, and they’ll guide you through the centuries.
+The Power family set the tone early: do what’s right for your people, your barley farmers, and your customers.
+They led with their principles, and it guided them through the centuries.
 We like to think that when there’s an easy way out, we go the other way.
-Here’s a few excerpts from our proud Powers story that we’re never shy about sharing.

 CHICAGO WORLD FAIR

 When we showed up at the Chicago world’s fair in 1893, we weren’t there to hide in the corner.
 So we carefully built a huge tower of POWERS bottles to show the pride in our whiskey and pay tribute to the O’Connell monument.
 We wanted the world to know that we were making some of the best whiskey out there, and well, subtlety didn’t join us for the trip.

 The extended Powers family.

 By all accounts, working for Powers was a job you hung onto tightly with both hands.
 Whatever your surname, you were treated as family, and jobs were often offered to other family members.
 The Powers staff enjoyed beach days and away days at the family estate, and seasonal workers were given affordable room and board to keep them out of the grasp of Dublin landlords.
 Happy workers make incredible whiskey, so all in all, it was a good exchange.

 Powers United Football Club.
 You won’t find the name engraved on any silverware.
 Because when our workers first stood onto the pitch in 1924, there was only one goal in mind.
 Enjoy it.
 We had already long known that if our staff were happy, great whiskey would follow.
 And with no VAR to slow things down, we never looked back.